andidev/jh/README.md

 # Building for production

-To optimize the jhipster client for production, run:
+To optimize the jh client for production, run:

     mvn -Pprod clean package